Wigwamwam/bank_api/README.md

 ## Testing

 The repo followed a TDD / BDD approach.
 Rspec was used for running unit tests.
-Rspec was chosen over minitest becauses it focuses on readable specifications describing how the application is supposed to behave with a close match to English.
+Rspec was chosen over minitest because it focuses on readable specifications describing how the application is supposed to behave with a close match to English.
 To run the tests, ensure you have followed the instructions in 'Set-Up', then run the following:

 `bundle exec rspec`
 or